Cvsssssss/LigHts/README.md

-# LigHts
+# 🎮 Forbidden LigHts - Pygame Game

-🎮 Forbidden Lights - Pygame Game Forbidden Lights is a puzzle game built with Pygame, where you must turn on all lights by strategically clicking them.
-Each move affects adjacent lights, creating unique challenges.
-The game features smooth animations, sound effects, daily rewards, and a hint system.  💡 Play, solve, and win!
+**Forbidden LigHts** is a puzzle game built with **Pygame**, where the goal is to turn on all the lights by strategically clicking them.
+Each move toggles the state of the clicked light and its adjacent ones, making the game progressively challenging. 🕹️

+## 🚀 Features
+✅ **Progressive Levels** – From simple grids to complex challenges.
+✅ **Smooth Animations** – Modern visual effects and transitions.
+✅ **Immersive Sound** – Background music and sound effects.
+✅ **Hint System** – Purchase hints to solve difficult levels.
+✅ **Daily Rewards & Achievements** – Earn emeralds and unlock special items.